BrandonCorey/JS_175_notes/pug_notes.md

 Pug gives us `each` loops and `while` loops to eliminate repetitive code.
 This is espeically useful for list items
 - The loops can iterate over a JavaSript object and a JavaSript array
 - We can import these objects as local variables to iterate over
+- Pug will use the loop to render the final HTML
 ```javascript
 app.get("/english", (req, res) => {
   res.render("hello-world-english", {